Final report for SW19-909

 Twin Falls: The VRI project is located under a single-span VRI pivot at the University of Idaho Kimberly Research and Extension Center.
 The field site is on a hillside of eroded soil.
 The upslope half of the pivot is approximately 3% slope of eroded Portneuf silt loam soil.
 Low infiltration rates and excessive surface runoff due to surface seal formation are serious issues.
 The lower half of the pivot is approximately 1% slope Portneuf silt loam with relatively deep topsoil resulting from deposition of topsoil eroded upslope.
 This portion of the field has less tendency for surface seal formation and runoff issues.
 Crop productivity is also higher than for the more sloping portion of the pivot.

 In 2019, plots were arranged so that equal numbers of plots of each crop were located in each quadrant of the pivot.
 In 2019, all plots received the same irrigation and fertility applications.
 Crop yield varied considerably, based on location on the hillside for each of the 3 crops.
 Part of the difference appears to be due to overall fertility / soil tilth conditions and part due to differences in water available for crop growth due to infiltration / runoff differences with slope position.
 End-of-season soil water content was measured for each of the 48 plots at 6-inch depth increments to 5 feet.
 Plots on the top (more sloping and eroded) half of the field had a noticeably lower post-harvest water content, more visual indications of crop water stress during the growing season, and lower crop yields relative to the lower slope, non-eroded portion of the field.
 Data from 2019 were used to develop VRI prescriptions for testing during the 2020 growing season for spring wheat.
 VRI was applied during the 2020 growing season.
-Soil moisture data, crop yield, and associated data are still being summarized.
+Soil moisture data, crop yield, and associated data were collected.

 Grace: The field site is near Grace, Idaho and winter wheat (Triticum aestivum L.) was growing in 2019.
 The field was equipped with a variable rate irrigation (VRI) system.
 The sampling scheme at Grace included 100 soil sample locations (Figure 1) with soil collected to compute volumetric water content (VWC) on April 23, May 30, June 25, and September 5 of 2019.
 Beginning sampling was at spring green-up, and the final sampling was shortly after harvest.
 In this study, the data from May 30th were focused on.
 Five irrigation zones were created and managed from soil sensors with sensor location installed in each zone.
 Soil sensors collected VWC and irrigation was applied to reach field capacity.
 A large portion of the west side of the field had ponding due to snow melt early in the season so wheat was replanted in spring, causing a late growth in this area compared to the rest of the field.
 In 2020 the field was managed using VRI based on measured soil water content in each zone, but no soil sampling was performed in 2020.
 The yield monitor and GPS in the combine collected spatially referenced yield data.
 SpaceStat and ArcPro were used for all spatial and statistical analysis.
 Remote sensing was done as describe for the Rexburg location, with flights May 31, 2019, June 26, 2019 and July 8, 2020, during optimum UAV operating times (11:00 am-2:00 pm).